-Every Local Authority in Wales has a statutory duty to establish two statutory bodies: a Standing Conference, which agrees the local syllabus for Religious Education, and a Standing Advisory Council on Religious Education (SACRE), which oversees and maintains the implementation of the local agreed syllabus.
+Every Local Authority in Wales has a statutory duty to establish two statutory bodies: a Standing Conference, which agrees the local syllabus for religion, values and ethics / religious education, and a Standing Advisory Council on religion, values and ethics (SAC) / religious education (SACRE), which oversees and maintains the implementation of the local agreed syllabus.

-Wrexham SACRE, therefore, advises the local authority in matters relating to statutory religious education as well as statutory collective worship in its schools.
+Wrexham SAC / SACRE, therefore, advises the local authority in matters relating to statutory religion, values and ethics / religious education as well as statutory collective worship in its schools.

-As statutory religious education and collective worship are local authority responsibilities, this should be your first point of contact in these matters.
+As statutory religion, values and ethics / religious education and collective worship are local authority responsibilities, this should be your first point of contact in these matters.

 Wales Association of SACREs